 All participants must wear soft-soled, non-marking shoes on both feet while competing.
 Shoes must have a solid sole and cover the toe and heel.
-This is a safety rule and if a violation occurs, a 3-point deduction will be incurred.
-(Exception: Half-sole shoes/dance paws/turners are acceptable in the Song/Pom and Song/Jazz categories.
-Performers who wear half-sole shoes/dance paws/turners while performing do so at their own risk.
+This is a safety rule and if a violation occurs, a 3 point deduction will be incurred.
+(Exception: Half-sole shoes/dance paws/turners are acceptable in the Song/Pom category.
+Performers who wear halfsole shoes/dance paws/turners while performing do so at their own risk.
 Shoes that cover the toe and heel are required at all other times when not directly performing).